SmokeyStack/adk-lib/docs/items/on-mine-block/digger.md

 ## What does it do?

-This component modifies the durability damage when you hit an entity.
+This component modifies the durability damage when you mine a block.

 ## How to use